The next test session will open April 6th at 6:00 AM.

-Once skater is registered the Wallace FSC test chair will be in contact with submitting dates and other important information.
+If you have any questions, please email Wallace FSC test chair: [email protected].
+Once skater is registered, the Wallace FSC test chair will be in contact with important information.

 These will be held as a Virtual Test Session for self-submitted test videos.
 Further technical information can be found in USFSA TN 261.